annotation/stam-tools/docs/fromxml.md

 In order to prevent unnecessary duplication, you can specify *base elements* at the global configuration level.
 These are effectively abstract elements or templates (not to be confused with the templating syntax) upon which you can base your element rules.
-By itself they do nothing, but you can use `base` the field in your element configuration to specify what base elements to derive from.
+By itself they do nothing, but you can use `base` on the field in your element configuration to specify what base elements to derive from.